You (South African magazine)

 YOU is a South African family magazine that is aimed at demographically diverse South African English-speaking readers of different ethnicities with coverage on current events and "interesting people".

 History and profile

 The YOU magazine was launched in 1987 by Nasionale Pers, which later became Media24.
-It was aimed at white, English speaking, South Africans.
+YOU was aimed at English-speaking South Africans.
 The magazine is published in Cape Town by Media24, the print division of Naspers.
 The magazine is published on a weekly basis.
-It has two sister magazines: Huisgenoot (aimed at White and Coloured Afrikaans-speaking readers) and Drum (aimed at Black English, Sotho and Zulu - speaking readers).
+It has two sister magazines: Huisgenoot (aimed at White and Coloured Afrikaans-speaking readers) and Drum (aimed at Black English, Sotho and Zulu-speaking readers).